eshaan7/django-rest-durin/README.md

 Per API client token authentication Module for [Django REST Framework](http://www.django-rest-framework.org/).

-The idea is to provide one library that does token auth for multiple Web/CLI/Mobile API clients via one interface but allows different token configuration for each client.
+The idea is to provide one library that does token auth for multiple Web/CLI/Mobile API clients (i.e. devices/user-agents) via one interface but allows different token configuration for each client.

 Durin authentication is token based, similar to the `TokenAuthentication` built in to DRF.
 However, it adds some extra sauce: